Facade of the National Archeological Museum in Athens

 Should You Make the Climb to the Acropolis of Athens?

 Ah, the Acropolis of Athens!
-The Acropolis is the pinnacle of Greek culture and a mecca for cultural travel.
+It is the pinnacle of Greek culture and a mecca for cultural travel.
 It’s both a graceful monument to the old gods and a tourist attraction famed for the number of visitors willing to risk heatstroke to see it in all its rubble-strewn glory.

-Of all the many ancient ruins scattered across Greece, the most famous by far are the imposing collection of temples perched atop the hill in the middle of Athens.
+Of all the many archaeological site scattered across Greece, the most famous by far are the imposing collection of temples perched atop the hill in the middle of the busy city of Athens.

 The hill is called the Acropolis and the big temple in the middle is called the Parthenon, but people often use the two terms interchangeably.